fareast555/MPC_CharacterLimitedTextField/README.md

 4. Create an IBOutlet from storyboard to your view controller.

 5. To get delegate callbacks, add the delegate protocol.
+For example:
-For example: @interface ViewController ()\<MPC_MaxCharacterDelimitedTextFieldDelegate>
+    @interface ViewController ()\<MPC_MaxCharacterDelimitedTextFieldDelegate>

 6. Set the delegate in viewDidLoad: self.inputTextField.MPC_TextFieldDelegate = self;

 7. In viewDidLoad, tell the class the maximum width your output label will be, and give the font and size you will be using.
 For example, to specify an output label width of 180 points across, at a system font size of 14, medium weight:

-[self.inputTextField outPutTextFitToLabelWithWidth:180
+    [self.inputTextField outPutTextFitToLabelWithWidth:180 fontWithSize:[UIFont systemFontOfSize:14weight:UIFontWeightMedium]];
-fontWithSize:[UIFont systemFontOfSize:14
-weight:UIFontWeightMedium]];

 8. Use self.inputTextField.callbackIsImmediate = YES; to get a callback with each character tapped.
 NO to only get a callback when the user presses "return" on the keyboard (or resigns first responder);